murvanessa/testing-module-project-boilerplate/development-strategy.md

 - Tested many possibilities and passed
 - Wrote logic for testing
 - Display all countries and capitals via display handler

+## 1. Search countries

+**As a site visitor, I want to search for countries by their name or some matching characters.**

+> assigned to Miroslav

+### Repo

+This user story has been developed through a branch called 'search'.

+### HTML

+- Nothing has changed

+### CSS

+- Nothing has changed

+### JavaScript

+- Write _searchCountryHandler_ function with logic to handle user input
+- Connect the function with _displayHandler_ to show the end result to the user